V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kizuazua : small brush, duster / feather duster to chase away flies

-– (ki)zuka : dizziness, vertigo, epilepsy, waking up after an epileptic seizure
+– (ki)zuka : vertigo, dizziness, epilepsy, awakening up after an epileptic seizure

-– (ki)zunga (bizunga) surrounding country, zone, sector, district, territory, region
+– (ki)zunga : vicinity, neighbourhood, surrounding country, zone, sector, district, territory, region

-– (ki)zunga : rotational movement, turn / dizziness, vertigo, syncope, epilepsy, fainting
+– (ki)zunga : rotational movement, turn, circumference / dizziness, syncope, epilepsy, fainting

 – kizungu : calmness, quiteness, peace